-ADDRESS 0X73: OUTPUT\MODE\A
+ADDRESS 0x73: OUTPUT\MODE\A

 The output\mode\A register controls the physical output format of the data, as well as the logical coding.
-The KAD5510P can present output data in two physical formats: LVDS or LVCMOS.
+The KAD5512P can present output data in two physical formats: LVDS or LVCMOS.
 Additionally, the drive strength in LVDS mode can be set high (3mA) or low (2mA).
-This functionality can be controlled through the SPI, as shown in Table 9.
+By default, the tri-level OUTMODE pin selects the mode and drive level (refer to "Digital Outputs" on page 21).
+This functionality can be overridden and controlled through the SPI, as shown in Table 13.